juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 New Apple intel machines, does Not work in old OSX designed for intel machines.

-Suddenly intel x86_64 is Not compatible with intel x86_64
+Suddenly intel x86_64 is Not compatible with intel.

 Digidesign Digi001 PCIe card
 works ok in 975x boards, WinXP & ASIO driver 6.4